When You Dance I Can Really Love

-"When You Dance I Can Really Love" is the ninth track on Neil Young's 1970 album After the Gold Rush.
+"When You Dance I Can Really Love" is the ninth track on Canadian musician Neil Young's 1970 album After the Gold Rush.
 It was written by Young.

 Background

 The official Neil Young website gives the title as "When You Dance I Can Really Love"; however, the CD release (US catalogue number 2283-2, Europe 7599-27243-2) has the title misprinted as "When You Dance You Can Really Love."
 The correct title appears on other albums, such as Live Rust.
 It also appears in Young's handwritten lyrics included with some copies of the album.

+Record World said that it "is something new that comes up to [Young's] best work."